 Higher resolution means high fidelity and dependable measurements.
 With the added details and definition of features that high-resolution offers comes the much needed advantage of clearly and legibly identifying feature boundaries and hence measuring the feature with high precision and accuracy.

 Higher resolution map content means fewer site visits.
 Rather than travel onsite to inspect and measure, many organisations are now relying on high-resolution imagery and, in the process, not having to waste resources sending team members on site.

 High resolution means more detailed documentation of reality.
 Gamers have experienced reality-like landscapes for quite some time.
 Now, 3D and 4D mapping content allows users to immerse themselves in the landscape, navigate through street views, and fly like a bird to inspect rooftops with ease.

 Machine learning thrives on high-resolution content.
 There’s no shortage of news on the use of machine learning and artificial intelligence in data science.
-With the advent of high-resolution maps, machine learning is now able to differentiate skylights from solar panels, decks from patios and pavement from pavers.
+With the advent of high-resolution maps and machine learning, we can now differentiate skylights from solar panels, decks from patios and pavement from pavers.
 In turn, the ground features identified are being stored in databases for lightning fast queries to complex problems.

 The higher the resolution, the higher your confidence will be.